Project One - Missisquoi Bay, Lake Champlain and Richelieu River

 - Targeted communication with elected officials, senior departmental officials, stakeholders and the public through existing river basin organizations will be provided.

-- In coordination with basin organizations, the IJC will hold public meetings in QC, VT and NY to solicit input on findings in each of the reports and on potential approaches for protecting and restoring water quality.
+- In coordination with basin organizations, the IJC will hold public meetings in QC, VT and NY to solicit input on findings and on potential approaches for protecting and restoring water quality.

 - Key findings and initial recommendations that could be transmitted to governments will be identified.